Journal abbreviation: Food Health

 Figures and Figure Legends

-Figures, graphics, and photographs should be submitted as separate files (in TIFF or JPEG format) through the submission system.
-The files should not be embedded in a Word document or the main document.
-When there are figure subunits, the subunits should not be merged to form a single image.
-Each subunit should be submitted separately through the submission system.
-Images should not be labelled (a, b, c, etc.) to indicate figure subunits.
-Thick and thin arrows, arrowheads, stars, asterisks, and similar marks can be used on the images to support figure legends.
-Like the rest of the submission, the figures too should be blind.
+Figures, graphics, and photographs should be submitted in main document WORD files (in JPEG or PNG format) through the submission system.
 Any information within the images that may indicate an individual or institution should be blinded.
 The minimum resolution of each submitted figure should be 300 DPI.
 To prevent delays in the evaluation process, all submitted figures should be clear in resolution and large (minimum dimensions: 100 × 100 mm).
 Figure legends should be listed at the end of the main document.

 All acronyms and abbreviations used in the manuscript should be defined at first use, both in the abstract and in the main text.
 The abbreviation should be provided in parentheses following the definition.